najibghadri/msc-thesis/README.md

 <br/>
  - Thesis structure
   (before each section list parts)
+  (highligh in bold the essential parts)
+  (figures will be mentioned)
    - Abstract:
      - Subject placement, importance of topic
      - Related work for comapnies, recent news
      - Quick summary of what was done and why
-     - How it turned out - read more exact on ng.com/msc-thesis
+     - How it turned out - read more exact on najibghadri.com/msc-thesis
    - Introduction
      - What is needed for perception to work (problem):
        - Localization, understanding the surrounding etc